buzzqw/TUS/OBSS/OBSSv2-eng.md

 The spellcaster can cast a spell that is present in their Spellbook and is within the 3rd level and within the maximum castable spell level, by extending the casting time to 1 hour per Magic Point cost.
 In the case of a spell cast in this way, no Magic Points are used, but it is necessary to pass a Magic Check at the end of the formulation.

->> Daring the Magic Check: The Magic Check is an important and integral part of the magic system, use it to your advantage.
+>> **Daring the Magic Check**: The Magic Check is an important and integral part of the magic system, use it to your advantage.
 Magic Points allow you to modify the Check, exploit these possibilities.

 There is always a certain danger... but what is Magic without risks!